 For senior computer science major Katelyn Wyandt, the tea tasting allowed her to build on her personal interests.
 After a Maymester experience in Japan, Wyandt set off on a travel and tea-collecting adventure through Taiwan and India: “Throughout all of these countries I learned about the importance of tea culture and the travel of Buddhism through these countries, both really interesting to trace through history,” she reflects.
 Along the way, she collected an assortment of teas to bring home to her mom.

 Personal connections form another important component of the class.
-In addition to readings that Guo selects, she also asks students to present a food or beverage recommendation to the class, inviting even more cuisines to the table.
-They also take a turn teaching about an Asian American food.
+In addition to readings that Guo selects, she also asks students to make a recommendation, such as a recipe, restaurant, or favorite dish, inviting even more cuisines and traditions to the table.
+The students also take turns teaching about Asian American history.

 Simpson presented about his experience cooking Japanese croquettes, korroke, which allowed him to draw from his chemistry studies: “I got to talk about some of these (preparation) steps while presenting, and it helped to be familiar with how the processes worked chemically.”